Stephen Henry Roberts: Popular writer and broadcaster

 In the 1930s Roberts became an international analyst and public lecturer, and wrote for The Sydney Morning Herald on diplomatic and political matters; later during World War II, he was the newspaper's war correspondent.
 He was also associated with the Australian Institute of International Affairs, the Sydney group of the Round Table, and the Institute of Pacific Relations.

 His "Notes on the News" was presented on ABC from 1932.
 After the war, his public roles took precedence over his research and precluded the writing of further histories.

-Roberts had met Nazi leaders and attended their rallies.
-In 1937 this, with his knowledge of central European history, led to his most noted book, The House That Hitler Built.
+Roberts had met Nazi leaders and attended their rallies, which in 1937, with his knowledge of Central European history, led to his most noted book, The House That Hitler Built.
 This brought to light Hitler's Reich and the persecution of the Jews and forewarned of a probable world war.
 The book, addressed to the ordinary reader, was translated into other languages and frequently reprinted.
-It was read with admiration by the British Prime Minister, Neville Chamberlain, but he disagreed with Roberts' conclusions.
+It was read with admiration by British Prime Minister Neville Chamberlain, but he disagreed with Roberts' conclusions.
 He wrote after finishing the book: "If I accepted the author's conclusions, I should despair, but I don't and won't".
 Horace Rumbold, who had been the British Ambassador to Germany from 1928 to 1933, sent the British government minister, Lord Halifax, a copy of The House That Hitler Built in November 1937, shortly before Halifax's meeting with Hitler.
-Rumbold explained to his son: "It contains an admirable character sketch of Hitler.
+Rumbold explained to his son, "It contains an admirable character sketch of Hitler.
 I thought it just as well that Halifax should realise the sort of man he was dealing with".

 Later academic career

-In 1946 Roberts became Acting Vice-Chancellor of The University of Sydney, the full post confirmed in 1947.
+In 1946 Roberts became Acting Vice-Chancellor of the University of Sydney, the full post confirmed in 1947.
 In 1955 he became the university's principal.
 He chaired the Australian Vice-Chancellors' Committee in 1952–53.
 While principal he called for financial backing for university foundations from leaders of commerce, industry and public life.
 The success of these appeals enabled the university to be promoted abroad.

 He developed and expanded the University of Sydney after post-war austerity ended, and oversaw a building programme extension into Darlington.
 This development was aided by Sir Keith Murray's 1957 Committee on Australian Universities with concomitant funding from the Australian government.

 Roberts gave support to the training of Pacific Islanders and Papua New Guineans in Sydney's medical faculty, while he celebrated Charles Perkins as the first Aborigine to graduate with a degree.

 From 1952 he chaired the New South Wales State Cancer Council.

 Having transformed the University of Sydney into a modern institution of more than 16,000 students, in 1967 Roberts retired, leaving Sydney with new faculties and increased research capacity.
 His archives hold his notes for major work on The Mind of France.
 The project remained unfinished.